azerinnan/House_price_analysis/README.md

 # House Price Analysis

 ## Project Overview
 This project focuses on analyzing property market across states in Malaysia, using real-world data to simulate business-style reporting and geographical property insights.
-The purpose is to gain hands-on experience in data cleaning, SQL querying and building interactive Power BI dashboards for data storytelling.
+The purpose is to gain hands-on experience in data cleaning, SQL querying, and building interactive Power BI dashboards for data storytelling.

 ## Objectives
-- Compare the average median property price by state in Malaysia
+- Compare average median property prices by state in Malaysia.

-- Identify overpriced and underpriced properties by state
+- Identify overpriced and underpriced properties by state.

-- Determine the most popular types of houses based on transaction volume
+- Determine the most popular house type based on transaction volume.

-- Analyze the percentage distribution of property tenure types
+- Analyze the percentage distribution of property tenure types.

 ## Data Source
 - Dataset Name: House Prices in Malaysia (2025)